-2.5.6.5 Flat Fee Expenditures
+2.6.6.5 Flat Fee Expenditures

 The approach used to count expenditures for flat fees was to place the expenditure on the first visit of the flat fee group.
-The remaining visits have zero payments.
-Thus, if the first visit in the flat fee group occurred prior to 2000, all of the events that occurred in 2000 will have zero payments.
-Conversely, if the first event in the flat fee group occurred at the end of 2000, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2000.
-See Section 2.5.5 for details on the flat fee variables.
+The remaining visits have zero facility payments, physician's expenditures may be still present.
+Thus, if the first visit in the flat fee group occurred prior to 2004, all of the events that occurred in 2004 will have zero payments.
+Conversely, if the first event in the flat fee group occurred at the end of 2004, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2004.
+See Section 2.6.5 for details on the flat fee variables.

-2.5.6.6 Zero Expenditures
+2.6.6.6 Zero Expenditures

 There are some outpatient events reported by respondents where the payments were zero.
-This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, or (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure).
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, or (3) care for these events was covered under a flat fee arrangement with all expenditures appearing on the stem event.
 If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.